lenary/cplex-template/README.md

    using functions in `src/CMakeLists.txt`.
 Build and run these in the `build` directory using `make <target name>`.
 1. You can run all the experiments using `make test` I think.
+1. You can probably put your own information in `README.md`